Why Switch to Signal?

 Conclusion

 Congratulations!
-You've successfully migrated from WhatsApp to Signal.
-You're now using a more privacy-focused messaging app that respects your data and doesn't build profiles for advertising.
+You have successfully migrated from WhatsApp to Signal.
+You are now using a more privacy-focused messaging app that respects your data and doesn't build profiles for advertising.

 Remember that the network effect is important for messaging apps - the more friends you convince to join Signal, the more useful it becomes.
 Be patient during the transition period, as it may take time for your contacts to join you.